All Episodes

 It could be that their very presence in some way screwed up the electronics, like car stoppages, which for UFO sighters is just, you know, there's thousands of those.

-Yeah, but they weren't hovering over high emission Volkswagen factories.
+Yeah, but they weren't hovering over high-emission Volkswagen factories.

-They were hovering over ICBMs.
+They were hovering over IC.

-But still, we can extrapolate that as a message, but there's still so many other things it
+But still, we can extrapolate that as a message because there's still so many other things that could be that the message just fits into one of many.

-It's not a concept in the UFO abduction phenomenon.
+And it's not a concept in the UFO abduction phenomenon.

-It's nonsensical.
+It's just, it's nonsensical.

 You have to understand that the abduction phenomenon begins in infancy and goes with great frequency all the way into old age.